INCATools/ontology-access-kit/docs/guide/relationships-and-graphs.rst

 Graph Traversal and Relation Graph Reasoning
 --------------------------------------------

-The above examples show *direct* relationships between concepts.
-A common use case for ontologies is exploring *indirect* or *entailed* relationships.
+The above examples show :term:`Direct Relationships` between concepts.
+A common use case for ontologies is exploring *indirect* or :term:`Entailed Relationships<Entailed Relationship>`, which roughly corresponds to the concept of :term:`Ancestor` in a graph.

 We will use the ``ancestors`` method from :ref:`basic_ontology_interface`.